Ching-Hsiang-18/WSymb/README.md

 ### Parametric loop bounds

+(We plan to improve this part in future works).

-In the example, procedure `param_loop_bound` relates loop identifiers to loop bound.
-Edit `example.ff` to write `0x4000000N` (where N is the parameter identifier) instead of `??` for each loop bound you want to turn parametric.
-The parameter identifier is used in function `param_value` to instantiate the parameter (i.e. provide its value).
+Edit `example.ff` to write `0x40000001` instead of `??` for each loop bound you want to turn parametric.

-Note that you can instead replace procedure `param_loop_bound` by your custom handler if you wish.
+In `pwcet_instantiator.c`, procedure `param_valuation` relates parameter
+identifiers to their values.
+In this example, the WCET is successively instantiated with values ranges from 0 to 20 for parameter 1.
+Parameter identifiers are visible in the `.pwf` file.

 ----
 ## References